Skip to Content

 Door Size For Laundry Room

-If you are using a basic door, think about the clearance space when the door swings open.
+If you use a basic door, think about the clearance space when the door swings open.
 You will need at least 45 inches of clearance or more, depending on the width of your door.

 Otherwise, you can also install a sliding door or a folding door.
 A sliding door is at least 36 inches wide, plus the clearance space on the wall of the same width.